 The chart above isn’t totally fair since some hoods are more effective than others.
 CFM is kind of a poor indicator of effectiveness but it’s the best we have so here is the noise per rated CFM.

-Rated CFM is kind of problematic as well though since most hoods actual CFM performance varies from the rated amount based on duct design, fan curve and other elements.
+Rated CFM is kind of problematic as well though since actual CFM performance varies from the rated amount based on duct design, fan curve and other elements.
 When actual installations are measured, extremely few systems do better than 50% of rated and many are below 30%.
 One exception that I know of is the Accurex system that operates at 980 CFM so 70% of it’s rated CFM.
-The Modernaire and Wolf systems with their remote blowers (stronger fan curves than typical consumer hoods) likely do better than 50% as well.
+The Modernaire and Wolf systems with remote blowers (stronger fan curves than typical consumer hoods) likely do better than 50% as well.

 SO, to cut to the chase.
-The quietest (and at the same time best performance) system will be a commercial system from Accurex, CaptiveAire, Hoodmart or similar with a proper sized hood with proper containment and proper baffles + well designed duct + duct silencer + a remote inline or external blower (that’s designed and balance for quieter and more efficient operation).
-Second best is the same system but with a consumer hood such as Wolf or Modernaire.
+The quietest (and at the same time best performance) system will be a commercial system from Accurex, Halton, CaptiveAire, Hoodmart or similar with a proper sized hood with proper containment and proper baffles + well designed duct + duct silencer + a remote inline or external blower (that’s designed and balance for quieter and more efficient operation).
+Second best is the same system but with a consumer hood and blower such as Wolf or Modernaire.

 The Core Problem – Effluent